 snake_case

 All lowercase, words joined by underscores.
-The default style for everything that is not a class or a constant: variables, functions, method names, and module file names.
+The default style for everything that isn’t a class or a constant: variables, functions, method names, and module file names.

 All uppercase, words separated by underscores.
 Use only for module-level constants: values set once, never reassigned.
-The style signals to every reader: “do not change this.”
+The style signals to every reader: “don’t change this.”

-A single underscore prefix signals that a name is private / internal – an implementation detail not meant to be called from outside the module or class.
-Python does not enforce this; it is a convention your team respects.
+A single underscore prefix signals that a name is private / internal: an implementation detail not meant to be called from outside the module or class.
+Python doesn’t enforce this; it’s a convention your team respects.

 snake_case for variables & functions | PascalCase for classes & types | UPPER_SNAKE for constants | _leading for internals.
 The computer ignores these conventions.
 Your teammates will not.
 Run ruff check . to catch violations automatically.